I feel unloved in my relationship – What do I do?

 3. Sexual Intimacy

 You’ll know your sexual intimacy is improving when you can talk more easily about sex and find a rhythm that feels good for both of you (whether you need to plan ahead of time, or can be more spontaneous).
-An indication of strong & healthy sexual intimacy is feeling safe, excited, in flow, and not pressured to be sexually intimate with each other.
+An indication of strong & healthy sexual intimacy is feeling safe, open, and not pressured to be sexually intimate with each other.

 How to practice self-love to ensure you improve intimacy